soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 desired velocity V (si(t)), and beta > 0 reflects the driver’s sensitivity to the difference between the velocities of the front vehicle and the preceding vehicle

+- s_st, s_go indicate the spacing between vehicles that the velocity state change.
+When the spacing < than space st. The vehicle speed will come down to zero.
+When the spacing are lareger than s_go(spacing for go).
+The vehicle will achieve the maximum velocity.
 ```matlab
 alpha = 0.6;
 beta = 0.9;